Check out our Youtube page for videos of some of the orthodontic appliances we use.

 The Herbst® appliance reduces overbite by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12 to 15 months.

 Palatal Expander (Hyrax or Schwartz)

 The palatal expander “expands” (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
-Dr. Ahl or Dr. O’Connor will instruct you about when and how to adjust your expander.
+The doctor will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.